 - Title I funds are supplemental in nature and are allocated to schools having high concentrations of low-income students.
-Title I schools provide additional instructional services for targeted students to ensure progress toward meeting performance standards. - 2.
+Title I schools provide additional instructional services for academically at-risk students to ensure progress toward meeting performance standards. - 2.
 Title I schools are responsible for involving staff and parents in the planning, design, training and evaluation of the program.